Study in Germany: German student visas and permits

 - Don’t take anyone with you to the Embassy or Consulate during a visa interview

-- Every applicant is authorized to take legal actions against the embassy or consulate decision on her/his visa application
+- Every applicant is authorised to take legal actions against the embassy or consulate decision on her/his visa application

 - Getting your Visa For Study Purposes is important, instead of a Tourist Visa -because it gives you the opportunity to get a residence permit once in Germany REMEMBER that a Tourist Visa cannot be extended further while in Germany, in case you need to stay longer!